-This is the catch-all term for all screen-induced discomfort such as sore eyes, blurred vision, and headaches.
-CVS can be caused by prolonged computer use, especially when you don’t use proper reading glasses or when you have an overly bright screen.
-Staring at the screen can dry your eyes out and make them too fatigued to see properly.
-This can also cause vision problems because we make our eyes work harder when we view something really close for long periods of time.
+This is the catch-all term for all screen-induced discomfort such as sore eyes, blurred vision and headaches.
+CVS is caused by prolonged computer use, especially when you don’t use proper reading glasses or when you have an overly bright screen.
+Staring at the screen can dry your eyes and make them too tired to see properly.
+Vision problems also develop because we make our eyes work harder when we view something up close for long periods of time.

 CVS can be prevented by wearing the proper eye gear and placing your computer at a proper distance.
 Also:

-- blink to lubricate your eyeballs to prevent dry eyes.
+- Blink to lubricate your eyeballs to prevent dry eyes.
 If you experience tearing or a burning sensation, see your eye doctor.
-He/She can prescribe the right eye drops and a good eye care regimen
+You will need eye drops and a good eye care regimen.

 Back and muscoloskeletelal problems

-Back pain, neck strain, numbness of arms and shoulders, and muscle fatigue usually arise when you strain your muscles because of incorrect posture or non-ergonomic chairs.
-Combined with extended sitting, the result can be permanent damage to your neck and spine.
-To prevent this:
+Back pain, neck strain, numbness of arms and shoulders and muscle fatigue are the results of straining your muscles.
+This is caused by incorrect posture or use of non-ergonomic chairs.
+Combined with extended sitting, these could do permanent damage to your neck and spine.
+You should:

-- use ergonomic chairs and tables (for specifications, check them out at the Canadian Centre for Occupational Health and Safety site)
+- Use ergonomic chairs and tables (go to Canadian Centre for Occupational Health and Safety site if you need specifications).